HelikarLab/CancerDiscover/README.md

 sbatch masterScript_1.slurm
 ```

   The  purpose of the above script is to perform normalization on raw `CEL` data and generate the *Expression set matrix*.
-For other options, refer to https://www.bioconductor.org/packages/devel/bioc/vignettes/affy/inst/doc/builtinMethods.pdf

 #### 3. Feature Selection